wolfyreload/bazzite-dx/README.md

 # Custom software

-- **Visual Studio Code** - The rpm-ostree version has better integration than the flatpak version
+- **Visual Studio Code** - While both flatpak and rpm-ostree options are available, the rpm-ostree version offers better integration with the system.
-- **Azure Data Studio** - I use this for connecting to MS SQL, Azure SQL, PostgreSQL and MySQL
+- **Azure Data Studio** - This is my go-to tool for connecting to various databases, including MS SQL, Azure SQL, PostgreSQL, and MySQL.
-- **gparted** - I prefer this one to the KDE tools
+- **gparted** - This lightweight partition editor is my preference over the KDE alternative.
-- **gedit** - I want a simple text editor not something trying to be an IDE like Kate
+- **gnome-disk-utility** - A handy GUI tool for managing automounting of disks.
-- **gnome-disk-utility** - Needed for auto mounting disks from a GUI
+- **gedit** - Sometimes I need a simple text editor not something trying to be an IDE like Kate
-- **gnome-system-monitor** - The KDE system monitor is not great at all
+- **gnome-system-monitor** - This tool provides a clear overview of system resources, unlike the less user-friendly KDE system monitor.
-- **docker** - I would like to use either docker or podman, it's nice to have the choice
+- **docker** - Both Docker and Podman are great options for containerization, I've added docker to add flexibility in choice.

 # VM Image

-- **Virtual Machine Manager** - Needed for running Windows for some software
+- **Virtual Machine Manager** - Needed for running Windows in a VM or for testing Bazzite ISOs

 # Rebasing to this image